boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 #### Text condition

-You can also use the text-based matching for the configured series field as shown in the following screenshots.
+You can also use text-based matching for the configured series field as shown in the screenshots.

 ![Text condition](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/text-condition.png)